YashM1234/Network_Design_And_Implementation_Projects/README.md

 - **OSPF** routing protocol for network route advertisement.
 - **VoIP Services** with dial-peers for department-specific communication (e.g., Finance: 1xx, HR: 2xx).
 - **SSH** enabled on all routers for secure remote access.
+- **DHCP, DNS, HTTP and Email Servers** configured in the server room for company operations.

 ## Tools and Technologies
 - **Cisco Packet Tracer**: Used for network design, configuration, and simulation.